 The Responsibility Officer shall at all times:

-e).
-The Responsibility Officer shall be responsible for implementation and monitoring of the Company’s RPT Policy at all times and submit a half yearly report of the same to the Audit Committee for review.
+d) The Responsibility Officer shall be responsible for implementation and monitoring of the Company’s RPT Policy at all times and submit a report to the Audit Committee periodically for review.

 5. Identification of Potential RPTs

-Each Director, KMP and Senior Management Personnel (SMP) is responsible for providing notice to the Board or Audit Committee of any potential RPT involving him or her or his or her Relative, including any additional information about the transaction that the Board/Audit Committee may reasonably request.
+Each Director, KMP and Senior Management Personnel (SMP) is responsible for providing notice to the Board or Audit Committee of any potential RPT involving him/ her or his/ her Relative, including any additional information about the transaction that the Board/Audit Committee may reasonably request.

-The Board/Audit Committee will determine whether the transaction does, in fact, constitute a RPT requiring compliance with this Policy.
+The Board/Audit Committee will determine whether the transaction does, in fact, constitute a RPT and requiring compliance of this Policy.

 I. Audit Committee Approval

-RPTs, if any, will be referred to the Audit Committee for review and prior approval, wherever applicable.
+RPTs, if any, will be referred to the Audit Committee for review and prior approval.